RonXTCdaBass/twitch_blackjack_overlay/README.md

 ## my interpretation and first try to make a playable blackjack overlay version for twitch (for OBS)

- for self-hosting
+ for self-hosting required:

- Required: 	• Webspace (because to many errors while trying local without a server installed) ,
+   		• Webspace (because to many errors while trying local without a server installed) ,

 		• Twitch account for the Bot ,

 		• and a streaming app like OBS

  It uses TMI.js to connect to Twitch chat.
 Twitch Auth token needed for the Bot.